cmusatyalab/faceswap/doc/FaceSwap/docs/index.md

 You can also directly create a virtual machine from the qcow2 image using KVM/QEMU.

 1. For ubuntu, you can install KVM/QEMU following [here](http://www.howtogeek.com/117635/how-to-install-kvm-and-create-virtual-machines-on-ubuntu/).
-2. Modify this [faceswap-server.xml](https://raw.githubusercontent.com/cmusatyalab/faceswap/master/server/faceswap-server.xml) to point to the downloaded path of your image.
+2. Modify correct domain XML file below to point to the downloaded path of your image.
 For instance, if the downloaded faceswap-server-release.qcow is at /home/junjuew/faceswap-server-release.qcow.
 Then the xml file should be modified into:

           ...
           <disk type='file' device='disk'>